DeGaulle Manor

-DeGaulle Manor was a federally subsidized public housing project in the Algiers neighborhood of New Orleans.
-The complex had a high crime rate and was one of the oldest and most troubled apartments in the city before being shut down in 2012.
+DeGaulle Manor was a low-income public housing complex in the Algiers neighborhood of New Orleans.
+The apartment complex was known for crime and was one of the oldest and most troubled apartment complexes in the city before being shut down in 2012.
 It later became a dumping ground for trash and in 2014, became a work of art as it was transformed into a graffiti display.